-Edward Colston was born in Bristol in 1636, to a wealthy merchant family who were involved with Bristol’s Merchant Venturers Society.
+Edward Colston was born in Bristol in 1636, to a wealthy merchant family who were involved with Bristol’s Society of Merchant Venturers.
 As a young boy he moved to London, where he may have been educated at Christ’s Hospital.
+As an adult he followed his family into business, initially trading goods like cloth, oil, wine and fruit in Spain, Portugal, Italy and North Africa.

-Between 1672 and 1698, the RAC transported around 100,000 enslaved Africans to plantations in the West Indies and America.
+In his mid-40s, Colston became prominently involved in Britain’s sole official slaving company at the time, the Royal African Company (RAC).
+Colston served the company for a dozen years (1680-1692) as a major investor, manager and deputy governor.
+During this time, 84,500 enslaved Africans were transported on RAC ships, with 23% dying before reaching shore (19,300).
 This included women and children as young as six – each enslaved person was branded with the company’s initials on their chest.
 To maximise profit, the ships hulls were divided into holds with little headroom, so they could transport as many enslaved people as possible.
-Unhygienic conditions, dehydration, dysentery and scurvy killed more than 20,000 enslaved Africans during the crossings.
+The unhygienic conditions, dehydration, dysentery and scurvy killed nearly 20,000 enslaved Africans during the crossings.
 Their bodies were thrown overboard.
+12,209 of the captives were children of 10 years or below.
+1 in 4 children died en route.
+Archival research by Reverend Wilkins in the 1920s showed that Colston served actively on all of the major managing committees of the RAC.
+He left the company just before its gradual financial decline.

 COLSTON, Edward II (1636-1721), of Mortlake, Surr., published in The History of Parliament: the House of Commons 1690-1715, ed.
 D. Hayton, E. Cruickshanks, S. Handley, 2002